Actindo-AG/Documentation/Adyen/UserInterface/01a_Connections.md

 **Credentials**

+The *Credentials* section displays connection credentials which you define partly in Actindo and partly in Adyen&trade;.

 - *Checkout API endpoint*
-   Edit the endpoint of the checkout API.
-For detailed information, see https://docs.adyen.com/api-explorer/Checkout/71/overview in the Adyen&trade; documentation.
+   Endpoint of the checkout API that is maintained in Adyen&trade;.
+For detailed information on the checkout API, see [Adyen Checkout API](https://docs.adyen.com/api-explorer/Checkout/71/overview "[https://docs.adyen.com/api-explorer/Checkout/71/overview]") in the Adyen&trade; documentation.
+For the testing environment it is `https://checkout-test.adyen.com/checkout/`, for the live account you get the endpoint directly from Adyen&trade;.

 - *Checkout API key*
-   Edit the key of the *Checkout API* which you have created in the settings of the *Checkout API* in the Adyen&trade; backend.
+   Key of the *Checkout API* endpoint that is maintained in the Adyen&trade; backend.

 - *Payment API endpoint*
-  Edit the endpoint of the *Payment API*.
+   Endpoint of the *Payment API*.
+For the test environment, it is `https://pal-test.adyen.com/pal/servlet/Payment/`, for the live account you get the endpoint directly from Adyen&trade;.

 - *Payment user*
-   Edit the username of the technical user which you have created in the settings of the *Payment API* in the Adyen&trade; backend.
+   Username of the technical user that is maintained in the Adyen&trade; backend.

 - *Payment password*
-   Edit the password of the *Payment API* you have created in the settings of the Adyen&trade; backend.
+   Password of the *Checkout* API that is maintained in the Adyen&trade; backend.

  - *Report user*
      Edit the username of the *Report API* you have created in the settings of the Adyen&trade; backend.